MTPrime/street_art_classifier/README.md

 ## Inbalanced Classes

 Even in the case of my two most popular image classes I still have a significant imbalance in the classes.
 Since I was working with a very small dataset to begin with I did not want to take images out.
-Instead of undersamplying I decided to oversample my minority class.
+Instead of undersampling I decided to oversample my minority class.
 I wrote a script to balance them through image augmentation.
 (Oversampling)

 ![Flow_Chart](images/balancing_function.png "Balancing Function")

 This worked well and allowed me to trust my model results better.
+(This library might also get the same results- https://imbalanced-learn.readthedocs.io/en/stable/)

+When deciding how to augment the images I decided that color could be a factor in street art styles.
+Just to my human eye Cartoon seems to use lighter, but vibrant colors, while realistic uses darker more natural colors.
+I also limited the amount of rotation possible.
+The street art I am looking at is on large stationary walls, which would limit the perspectives someone might take a picture from.
+I also included zooming, shifts, and shears.

 <a name="2m"></a>